rubendleon/Demo-ContosoExpenseReporting/Demo.md

 	>
 	>Great, we are done!
 We can see in the portal that our VM is being provisioned.

-1. For expediency, you may switch over to a virtual machine that has been previously provisioned and configured with an endpoint for SQL Server Management and that has the corresponding TCP port (1433) opened in its firewall, as well as having an additional SQL Server login which you can use to connect remotely.
-Otherwise, you will need to complete the following steps to configure the VM.
+1. For expediency, you may now switch over to a virtual machine that you have previously provisioned.
+This VM must be configured with:

+	- Microsoft SQL Server 2012
+	- An endpoint configured for TCP port 1433 to enable remote access to the SQL Server instance
+	- TCP port 1433 opened in the Windows Firewall
+	- SQL Server authentication enabled in SQL Server
+	- An additional SQL Server login configured with SQL Server authentication and assigned to the _sysadmin_ server role

+	Otherwise, you need to complete the following steps to configure the VM.

 1. In the **Windows Azure Portal**, select the VM you created previously.
 1. Select the **ENDPOINTS** view, and then click **ADD ENDPOINT** in the command bar.